 Santa Rosa, CASpanish Language Water Use Efficiency Program Enhancements Our Approach Project Outcomes

-WaterNow Alliance will partner with the City of Santa Rosa to research water use efficiency program activities’ frequency and saturation levels across Latinx communities, and to identify best practices to enhance outreach and increase water use efficiency program uptake in underserved communities.
+WaterNow Alliance partnered with the City of Santa Rosa to research water use efficiency program activities’ frequency and saturation levels across Latinx communities, and to identify best practices to enhance outreach and increase water use efficiency program uptake in underserved communities.

 (photo credit: “Annadel State Park” by DBerry2006 is licensed under CC BY 2.0)